 While there are hydrogenated oils in these products which are controversial, our focus is on palm oil free peanut butter.

-It’s important for the everyday consumer to be able to find an easily accessible, industry-leading brand who doesn’t use palm oil in some of their products.
+Remember, it’s important for the Everyday Consumer to be able to find an easily accessible, industry-leading brand who doesn’t use palm oil in some of their products.

 Skippy Creamy Peanut Butter

 Ingredients: Roasted Peanuts, Sugar, and Hydrogenated Vegetable Oil (Cottonseed, Soybean and Rapeseed Oil) to prevent separation, Salt.